-Many viticultural regions in France serve as benchmarks for the rest of the world and Chablis is numbered among them.
+Many viticultural regions in France serve as benchmarks for the rest of the world, and Chablis is numbered among them.
 The landscape surrounding this idyllic Burgundian village has been planted with vines for centuries.
-At some point in the distant past the local residents and farmers discovered the wonderful symbiosis between Chardonnay and the Kimmeridgian limestone soils of this rolling, bucolic land.
+At some point in the distant past, the residents and farmers discovered the wonderful symbiosis between Chardonnay and the Kimmeridgian limestone soils of this rolling, bucolic land.
 So distinct are the Chardonnays from these hills that they have come to represent a style of Chardonnay from innumerable places outside of Chablis itself.
 Many will say that their wines are chablisienne or inspired by the wines of Chablis.
 Imitation is, after all, the sincerest form of flattery.

 The millions of years of geological history that built the soils of Chablis combined with its northerly latitude makes for wines of upright clarity, piercing minerality, tremendous focus, and remarkable longevity.
 Of the two main soil types in Chablis, Kimmeridgian and Portlandian limestone, the former reigns supreme, but the ever-growing demand for this authentically bracing style of Chardonnay mean that there is a growing temptation to expand the borders of the appellation continually, and prices have been steadily increasing as vineyards become harder to acquire.
 There are fewer and fewer bargains in Chablis these days as more and more growers turn to industrial farming styles and winemaking.
 Yet, despite market pressures, there remain a handful of faithful producers and families in Chablis.
 The Droin family is one of these.